Scores

 2023

-Unique, handmade concertina book, graphite, colour pencil, embossed with a full set of classical guitar strings on an etching press, Fabriano 5 300g paper, millboard cover, 9.5x11x105cm
+unique, handmade concertina book, graphite, colour pencil, embossed with a full set of classical guitar strings on an etching press, Fabriano 5 300g paper, millboard cover, 9.5x11x105cm

 A graphic musical score made from the ‘performative drawing’ process and the impression left by used nylon and silver plated bronze wound guitar strings embossed using an etching press.
 Traces of sweat from the performer’s fingers in contact with the metal are evident where a chemical reaction has taken place over time.
 There is a flow from start to finish defined by the length of the strings.